ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/_simple-renderer-angular.md

 <framework-specific-section frameworks="angular">
-|Below is a simple example of cell renderer class:
+|Below is an example of cell renderer class:
 </framework-specific-section>

 <framework-specific-section frameworks="angular">